Here are some key stats and facts which show the inequalities faced by those of us from racialised communities when it comes to our mental health.

 Care Quality Commission (2010).
 Count me in 2010: results of the 2010 national census of inpatients and patients on supervised community treatment in mental health and learning disability services in England and Wales’

 A disproportionate number of people from Black, Asian and Minority Ethnic communities are detained under the Mental Health Act.
-Rates of detention for Black or Black British groups over four times those of White groups, whilst Community Treatment Orders for Black or Black British groups are over eight times those of White groups.
+Rates of detention for Black or Black British groups over four times those of White groups, whilst Community Treatment Orders for Black or Black British groups are over ten times those of White groups.

 Black people are more likely to be detained more than once.